iffy/iffy.github.com/_posts/2022-08-22-car-riders.md

 ## Play time

-If you want to play around with the simulator, this one has the editor enabled.
+If you want to play around with the simulator, this one (which happens to look like my kid's school's actual car rider line) has the editor enabled.

 - `E` go to edit mode
 - `Escape` quit edit mode